jobsonita/test-typeorm-relation-nested/readme.md

 ]
 ```

+Note: we can hide the password by applying `classToClass` to the posts array in `PostsController.ts`.
+I forgot to apply it.
+For reference, check its application on `UsersController.ts`.

 The different methods are presented in different branches.
 Click the titles of each section to jump to the related commit.